-The Basics of What BPA is?
+The Basics of What BPA Is

 In recent years, a great deal of attention has focused on BPA as it is used to make materials that come in contact with food, which are approved by the U.S. Food and Drug Administration (FDA).
 For more information about BPA’s use in food contact products, watch our video:

-Where is BPA used?
+Why is BPA Used?

 From protective food can linings to eyeglasses to bullet-resistant security shields used by police officers, polycarbonate plastic and epoxy resins have been used for decades.
 The unique attributes of epoxy resins and polycarbonate plastic provide high-performance benefits in a wide array of consumer and industrial products that perform well in tough settings.